zhihzhang/yi-ms/README.md

 **System Management**

-CMS also comes with a system management utility to maintain system healthiness includes monitoring metrics (e.g. API latency / qps) and throttling low-priority API under overload status.
+YI-MS also comes with a system management utility to maintain system healthiness includes monitoring metrics (e.g. API latency / qps) and throttling low-priority API under overload status.
 The whole system is available to be deployed independently.

 #Getting Started#

 ##Prerequisites##

-CMS need a Mongo DB 2.0 + to run at background for data persistence.
+YI-MS need a Mongo DB 2.0 + to run at background for data persistence.

 If using 64-bit linux, you can do folowing to install and run Mongo DB.